raphaelsty/M5-Forecasting-Accuracy/README.md

 )
 ```

-I have chosen to create one model per product.
+I have choosen to create one model per product.
 The piece of code below creates a copy of the pipeline for all products and store them in a dictionary.

 ```python
 list_model = []